graphistry/graphistry-cli/hardware-software.md

 ### GPUs & GPU RAM

-The following Nvidia GPUs, Pascal and later, are known to work with Graphistry:
+Graphistry requires (NVIDIA RAPIDS)[https://rapids.ai/]-compatible  GPUs.
+The following GPUs, Pascal and later, are known to work with Graphistry:

 * P100, V100, RTX
-* DGX and DGX2
+* ...
+Found both in DGX and DGX2

 The GPU should provide 1+ GB of memory per concurrent user.
+At 4GB of GPU RAM is required, and 12GB+ is recommended.

 ### CPU Cores & CPU RAM